Aiven-Open/klaw-docs/docs/docs/Concepts/metastore.md

 means that there are no additional dependencies to get started with the project.

-If you would prefer to use another RDBMS, such as [MySQL](https://www.mysql.com/), you can do this too.
+If you prefer to use another RDBMS, such as [MySQL](https://www.mysql.com/), you can do this too.
 Check the `config` documentation for information about working with configuration files.